moq-wg/moq-transport/draft-lcurley-warp.md

 # IANA Considerations
 TODO

-# Appendix A. Layer Examples {#appendix.examples}
+# Appendix A. Segment Examples {#appendix.examples}
-Warp offers a large degree of flexability on how layers are fragmented and prioritized.
+Warp offers a large degree of flexability on how segments are fragmented and prioritized.
 There is no best solution; it depends on the desired complexity and user experience.

 This section provides a summary of media encoding and some options available.